Aniveshnishad76/ECommerceWebAPIs/README.md

   celery -A src.tasks.tasks beat --loglevel=info
   celery -A src.tasks.tasks worker --loglevel=info
   ```

+## Note: Make sure redis is installed and run in your system

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Postgres](https://www.postgresql.org/) - Database